Updated June 22, 2023

 Also called routing transit number (RTN) or American Bankers Association (ABA) number, this 9 digit number is essentially an ID for the financial institution assigned by the ABA.

-When you deposit a check or send money to other bank accounts, the routing number will tell the bank where this is to be processed.
-Large banks, like Chase, will have multiple routing numbers serving each region and/or task.
+When you deposit a check or send money to other bank accounts, the routing number will tell the bank where this will be processed.
+Large banks, like Chase, have multiple routing numbers serving each region and/or task.

 Breaking Down Your Routing Number